hofmannu/CLAHE3D/README.md

 A three dimensional contrast enhancement code written in `C++`.
 Works as standalone C++ application or through a MATLAB interface specified as a `*.mex` file.
 Since I am using it at the moment only through `mex` I did not implement any file import or export functions for the `C++` based version but can do that upon reasonable request.
 Histograms are calculated for subvolumes and afterwards interpolated to the currently adapted pixel through trilinear interpolation.

 # MATLAB
-Change to folder and run `mex -O clahe3dmex.cpp interpGrid.cpp histeq.cpp`.
+Change to folder and run `mex -O clahe3dmex.cpp gridder.cpp histeq.cpp`.
 Afterwards you can use the function as:
 `clahe3dmex(interpVol, subVolSize, spacingSubVols, clipLimit, binSize);` where